grpc/grpc-java/examples/example-gcp-csm-observability/README.md

 docker image tag ${sha from build command above} ${tag}
 ```

-And then push the tagged image using `docker push`
+And then push the tagged image using `docker push`.